petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 HOCON supports the concept of "fallback" configurations - it's easiest to explain this concept visually.

 ![Normal HOCON Config Behavior](images/hocon-config-normally.gif)
+> NOTE: If you're following along using the eBook / .ePub, you won't see the animation.
+[Click here to see it](https://github.com/petabridge/akka-bootcamp/raw/master/src/Unit-2/lesson1/images/hocon-config-normally.gif).

 To create something that looks like the diagram above, we have to create a `Config` object that has three fallbacks chained behind it using syntax like this: